-As winter approaches and the days grow shorter, we lean into our winter traditions and fill our evenings with beautiful nature crafts.
-We return to many of these activities year after year and turn a dreary time of year into a time to celebrate light and love.
+As winter approaches and the days grow shorter, we lean into our winter traditions to fill our evenings with beautiful nature crafts.
 We’ve been making these ice lanterns for many years now and it never gets old.
 They add a touch of magic and whole lot of beauty to our winter days and nights!

-Ready to make a few?!
+Ready to make a few ice lanterns?!
 Here’s what you’ll need–

 - Tin cans- 2 sizes